AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

      return Integer with
      Pre  =>  A > 0 and B > 0,
      Post =>  Is_GCD (A, B, Greatest_Common_Denominator'Result);

+   function Greatest_Common_Denominator (A, B : Integer)
+     return Integer is

    function Is_GCD (A, B, Candidate : Integer)
        return Boolean is
      (A rem Candidate = 0 and